 Pat Gallagher directs the Environmental Law Program, and is responsible for overseeing the organization's nationwide litigation campaigns.
 Pat originally came to the Club in 1999 after ten years in private practice, and helped build the Beyond Coal and Beyond Oil campaigns.
 Pat attended both college and law school at the University of Michigan in Ann Arbor, and in between worked as a professional car mechanic in Chico, California.
-He enjoys skiing, trail running and playing music, in addition to hanging out with his family.
+He enjoys all kinds of outdoor sports and hanging out with his family.

 Aaron Isherwood is the coordinating attorney for the Environmental Law Program.
 His responsibilities include helping chapters and other Club entities obtain approval for proposed litigation.
 He graduated from the University of Chicago and the University of Oregon School of Law.
 After graduating from college, Aaron spent a summer on the "slime line" in an Alaskan cannery, and eventually landed at Greenpeace in Chicago, where he worked for over 3 years.
 Aaron decided to go to law school when he learned from a prominent forest activist that court injunctions have saved more ancient forests than tree spikes.
 Before joining the Sierra Club as an associate attorney in 1999, Aaron clerked for the honorable Robert Durham of the Oregon Supreme Court, and also worked for the San Francisco-based law firm Shute, Mihaly & Weinberger.